 This complex is probably the most popular landmark in Florence – it goes without saying that there are often what can only be described as “hordes” of people visiting each of the monuments.
 If you want a hassle-free visit, read on for my recommended two-day itinerary to get the most out of your time at the Duomo complex!

-Things You Should Know Before Your Visit to the Duomo in Florence
+Things You Should Know Before Visiting the Duomo in Florence

 Option 1: This is perhaps the most critical step to ensuring an amazing and stress-free visit – while it’s not 100% compulsory, it will guarantee a unique and exclusive view of Florence and the Duomo.
 The “Little Peek on Florence” tour (it is AKA the “A Glimpse of Florence” tour) is a guided tour of the Cathedral of Santa Maria del Fiore, exclusive entrance into the private north Terrace (normally kept under lock and key and not open to the public!), and allows you to skip the massive queues for Brunelleschi’s Dome if you want to continue on up.
 Group sizes are kept small and the guide walks you through the rich history and significance of the Duomo complex – better than any for-hire audio guide, guaranteed.